FlashV998/Attendee_page/README.md

 # Attendee_page
-One page application using node.js currently showing percentage of raised hands and connected to mongodb
+One page application using node.js currently showing percentage of raised hands.
+Also using session id to keep track of active users